bauerjon/gitview-sample-queries/README.md

 ## GitView Sample Queries

-Below are sample queries for GitView's custom reports and dashboard feature.
+Below are sample queries for GitView's custom reports and dashboard feature at [GitView.com](https://gitview.com)

 ### Impact by contributor last 6 Months